Western Canadian wheat bids rise with U.S. futures | The Western Producer

 When accounting for currency exchange rates by adjusting

-Canada Prairie Red Spring (CPRS) wheat bids were stronger, increasing by C$9 to C$11 per tonne depending on the location.
-Prices ranged from C$228 in southeastern Saskatchewan to C$247 per tonne in southern Alberta.
+Canada Prairie Red Spring (CPRS) wheat bids were stronger, increasing by C$4 to C$7 per tonne in most the locations, except for southwest Saskatchewan which was down by a dollar.
+Prices ranged from C$232 in southeastern Saskatchewan to C$255 per tonne in southern Alberta.

-Average durum prices were up, with bids ranging anywhere from C$214 in northwestern Saskatchewan to C$228 in western Manitoba.
+Average durum prices were slightly higher, with bids ranging anywhere from C$214 in northwestern Saskatchewan to C$228 in western Manitoba.

-The March spring wheat contract in Minneapolis, which most CWRS contracts Canada are based off of, was quoted at US$5.8150 per bushel on Dec.
-7, up by 5.75 U.S. cents from the previous week.
+The March spring wheat contract in Minneapolis, which most CWRS contracts Canada are based off of, was quoted at US$5.8400 per bushel on Dec.
+14, up by 2.5 U.S. cents from the previous week.

 The Kansas City hard red winter wheat futures, which are now traded in Chicago, are more closely linked to CPRS in

+Canada.
+The March Kansas City wheat contract was quoted at US$5.1825 per bushel on Dec.
+14, up by 6.25 U.S. cents compared to the previous week.

-The March Chicago Board of Trade soft wheat contract settled at US$5.3125 per bushel on Dec.
-7, up by 15.50 U.S. cents on the week.
+The March Chicago Board of Trade soft wheat contract settled at US$5.30 per bushel on Dec.
+14, down by 1.25 U.S. cents on the week.

-The Canadian dollar settled steady on the week at 75.19 U.S cents.
+The Canadian dollar was weaker at 74.74 U.S. cents, down by almost a half cent.

 Comments